fletzkus/SecretSanta/README.md

 -----Purpose-----

 This is a personal project inspired by one of my suitmate's loves for Secret Santa.
 She wanted everyone in my suit to play Secret Santa, and I thought that It would be a fun project to code!
 I did the first iteration in java using the console for user input (this program is also posted on my github).
-Then, I thought it would be cool to have a more visual UI, and created this website usign html, css, and javascript!
+Then, I thought it would be cool to have a more visual UI, and created this website using html, css, and javascript!
 It was a lot of fun, and my suitmate really loved using it :D We are now going to make Secret Santa a suite tradition.

 -----My Solution-----